 Finally, the entomological collections (insects) are most certainly the high point of the museum.
 Visitors find the fascinating world of ants particularly interesting.
 The museum has gained a reputation for Myrmecology (study of ants) since 1982, with the arrival of several pioneering researchers.

-The museum’s cinema offers kids’ documentaries on subjects as varied as polar bears, dinosaurs, volcanoes or the tropical forest.
-The icing on the cake is the ability to organise birthday parties with treasure trails and a little film as a bonus!
+The icing on the cake for the children is the ability to organise birthday parties with treasure trails and a little film as a bonus!